amarcinkowski/accessible-poetry/readme.txt

 * add option to use attachment description in images ALT who don't have an alt.
 * changing toolbar tabindex when it's close or open.
 * improving skiplinks script.
+* improve toolbar as ajax
+* improve skiplinks as ajax